-Bechtel is committed to respecting human rights everywhere we operate, consistent with Bechtel's Vision, Values & Covenants and the spirit and intent of the United Nations Guiding Principles on Business and Human Rights.
+Bechtel is committed to respecting human rights everywhere we operate, consistent with Bechtel's Vision, Values & Covenants and the spirit and intent of the United Nations Guiding Principles on Business and Human Rights, and the U.K. Modern Slavery Act and other applicable laws.
 To that end, Bechtel does not tolerate the use of slavery, servitude, forced or compulsory labor, or human trafficking ("slavery and human trafficking").
 We expect our suppliers and subcontractors to obey the laws that require them to treat workers fairly, provide a safe and healthy work environment, and care for the environment.
 Bechtel expects suppliers and subcontractors to adhere to these standards and expects them to hold their own suppliers and subcontractors to the same standards.